 The latest trend in India is to study abroad.
 Currently, India ranks second to China in terms of the number of students who study abroad.
 There are several reasons as to why this is the case.

 Studying abroad has many advantages personally and academically.
-Students who study abroad tend to have an upper hand over students who chose to stay back and study in India.
-The degree you receive upon graduation will not only be recognized in India but also in other countries.
+Students who study abroad tend to have the upper hand over students who choose to stay back and study in India.
+The International degree you receive upon graduation will get recognition in India and other countries.

 "All work and no play makes Jack a boring guy!"

-On the other hand, there is a rich variety of courses available to international students in countries like the US, UK, and Canada.
-Schools in these countries, unlike India, offer courses in some unconventional fields like sports and psychology.
+On the other hand, there is a wide variety of courses available to international students in countries like the US, UK, and Canada.
+Schools in these countries, unlike India, offer classes in some unconventional fields like sports and psychology.

-Finally, after you have weighed all the pros and cons of studying abroad versus studying in India, it will be time to speak to your parents.
+Finally, after you have weighed all the benefits of studying abroad versus studying in India, it will be time to speak to your parents.

 Start planning your future now!